 Dealing with the criminal justice system can be very frustrating for survivors.
 While most people working within the system are trained professionals, the re-victimization of family members may occur.
-How family members are notified of the murder, whether their loved one's body is released by the coroner in a timely manner, how information from an autopsy report is explained, whether a suspect is caught and the manner in which the investigation and prosecution of the offender are handled -- are all very important factors in dealing with homicide survivors sensitively and courteously.
+How family members are notified of the murder, whether their loved one's body is released by the coroner promptly, how information from an autopsy report is explained, whether a suspect is caught, and how the investigation and prosecution of the offender are handled -- are all very important factors in dealing with homicide survivors sensitively and courteously.

-The decision whether or not to view the body varies from person to person.
-Some people would prefer to remember their loved one how they were in life, while some feel they need to see the body in order to come to terms with the reality of the death.
+The decision of whether or not to view the body varies from person to person.
+Some people would prefer to remember their loved ones how they were in life, while some feel they need to see the body to come to terms with the reality of death.
 Regardless of the decision, the survivor of homicide should be allowed to carry through with it, as long as it does not impede an ongoing investigation (Chapple & Ziebland, 2010).

 Secondary victimization can occur easily if and when simple procedures are omitted or ignored.
-For instance, one survivor described the way in which her family learned the circumstances of their loved one's death.
+For instance, one survivor described how her family learned the circumstances of their loved one's death.
 "The policeman said to us, 'You people get out of here...get the hell out of here.
 We're dealing with a homicide.'
 That's how we found out."

-The manner in which death notification is handled has a great impact on the survivors.
+How the death notification is handled has a great impact on the survivors.
 Police report this duty as the worst aspect of their jobs, and understandably so.
 Unfortunately, some police officers may be insensitive to the needs of homicide survivors, while others may be lacking information about the case or how to deal appropriately with them.
 Since police officers are most often faced with this difficult task, there are a few important things to remember:

-- Always provide death notification in person never over the telephone. - Ideally, two people should conduct the death notification. - The message should be straightforward, compassionate, and honest. - Provide survivors with as much information as possible. - Bring a crisis/trauma counselor or psychologist. - Do not leave the survivor alone.
-Contact someone for the victim if necessary. - Provide information on crime victim services.

-- Do not rush the notification give the survivor ample time to absorb the initial shock of the news. - Be prepared for all sorts of behaviour survivors may try to harm themselves, to run away, or to attack the person bringing the bad news.
+- Always provide death notification in person never over the telephone. - Ideally, two people should conduct the death notification. - The message should be straightforward, compassionate, and honest. - Provide survivors with as much information as possible. - Bring a crisis/trauma counsellor or psychologist. - Do not leave the survivor alone.
+Contact someone for the victim if necessary. - Provide information on crime victim services. - Do not rush the notification give the survivor ample time to absorb the initial shock of the news. - Be prepared for all sorts of behaviour survivors may try to harm themselves, run away, or attack the person bringing the bad news.